kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 <h2>Other performance stuff</h2>
 Images are usually blamed for causing the most performance issues: Kevin Luecke mentions them in his article.
 But Osmani's article argues that JS may be a bigger performance headache: that images only need to download while JavaScript files have to download code and then parse and execute it.

-Whatever your opinnion, you shouldn't leave optimization techniques for JS only.
+Whatever your opinion, you shouldn't leave optimization techniques for JS only.
 So make sure to optimize your images as well, doing things like:
 * Photoshop export/Save for Web on your images.
 * adding an image minification step to your build process with something like <a href="https://github.com/imagemin/imagemin-cli">imagemin-cli</a>.
 * serving images (as well as JS, CSS and font files) from a CDN if it's in your budget.